-The result is we are experiencing significant increases in chronic fatigue or its more recently introduced name, myalgic encephalomyelitis (ME).
+We are experiencing significant increases in chronic fatigue or its more recently introduced name, myalgic encephalomyelitis (ME).
 A 2017 survey shows some 560,000 Canadians report that they have the disease, a 36.7 percent increase over previous results from 2014.
 The number also suggests the disease may be more common than breast cancer, Parkinson’s disease, and multiple sclerosis combined.

 Defining the difference

-Sleep definition “a condition of body and mind that typically recurs for several hours every night, in which the nervous system is relatively inactive, the eyes closed, the postural muscles relaxed, and consciousness practically suspended.”
+Sleep definition is “a condition of body and mind that typically recurs for several hours every night, in which the nervous system is relatively inactive, the eyes closed, the postural muscles relaxed, and consciousness practically suspended.”

 7 Types of Rest